 The innings is the term used for the collective performance of the batting side.
-All eleven members of the batting side take a turn to bat an "innings" and can end before they all do so.
+All eleven members and can end before they all do so of the batting side take a turn to bat an "innings" and can end before they all do so.

 Depending on the type of match being played, each team has one or two innings.
-The term "innings" is also sometimes used to describe an individual batsman's contribution ("he played a fine innings" etc.).
+The "innings" is also sometimes used to describe an individual batsman's contribution ("he played,

 The main aim of the bowler, supported by his fielder, is to dismiss the batsman.
-A batsman when dismissed is said to be "out" and that means he must leave the field of play and be replaced by the next batsman on his team.
-When ten batsmen have been dismissed (i.e., are out), then the whole team is dismissed and the innings is over.
-The last batsman, the one who has not been dismissed, is not allowed to continue alone as there must always be two batsmen "in".
-This batsman is termed "not out".
+A batsman when dismissed is said to be "out" and that means he must leave the field of play and b replaced by the next batsman on his team.
+When ten batsmen have been dismissed (i.e., are no then the whole team is dismissed and the innings is over.
+The last batsman, the one who has no been dismissed, is not allowed to continue alone as there must always be two batsmen "in".
+The batsman is termed "not out".